ceasonal/xeni-Dev/README.md

 # Xeni

-- An underdevelopment slash-command discord bot made using discord v.14.
+- An underdevelopment slash-command discord bot made using discord.js v.14.
 - It's developed by 448833361092280340 (currently ceasonal#7205) on discord.